 The camp was created by The Hip Hop Architect, Mike Ford, and brought to fruition with many partners, including the hard work, connections and skills pouring out of Rob Dz and Michael Dando.
 With the mission to introduce traditionally marginalized or underrepresented youth to architecture, urban planning and economic development through the lens of Hip Hop culture, the initiative allows students and community members to engage in re-mixing the visions for their communities and neighborhoods in ways that are culturally relevant, sustaining, and responsive.
 Planners from the City of Madison are using the content from the camp to inform the "people power planning" of Imagine Madison.

-The camp has future dates in Milwaukee, Chicago, Detroit and Atlanta.
+The camp has future dates in Los Angeles, Milwaukee, Chicago, Detroit, Atlanta and more.

 While attending the Hip Hop Architecture Camp, a subset of six teens worked with local hip-hop and spoken word artist Rob Dz to write and record the song "Build It Up" by blending the major conversations points from the camp with their own experiences and opinions.
 Special thanks to Bradley "DLO" Thomas for supplying the beat to which we bob our heads.